forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 * **Pawl design** - Double-sided pawls
 * **Handle design** - Chrome vanadium steel.
 Round thicker handle
 * **Profile** - 1 inch
 * **Warranty** - Depends on the store stock.
 They will not trade out if it’s part of a set.
-Mail into Stanley the principle owner of Husky
+Mail into Stanley, the principal owner of Husky
 * **Weight and Length** - 11-13 ounces, 11.3 inches
 * **Cost** - **$**